MarkFChavez/mrkjlchvz.github.io/_posts/2017-06-05-lesson-learned-the-importance-of-code-review.md

 ![image-title-here](/public/importance-of-code-review.png){:class="img-responsive"}

-It is only today when we realized how really important it is to enforce a code review discipline for our team.
+It is only today when we realized how really important it is to enforce a code review discipline to our team.
 After a number of discussions on this topic, we decided to implement a <a href="https://gist.github.com/Chaser324/ce0505fbed06b947d962">Standard Fork & Pull Request</a> workflow that goes like this:

 1. The developer forks the original repository.